Kitware/CMake/Help/manual/cmake-file-api.7.rst

     or other command invocation that created this dependency is available.
 The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+``linkLibraries``
+  Optional member that may be present when the target links directly to one or more other targets or libraries.
+It contains items that are used when linking this target.
+These come from the target's :prop_tgt:`LINK_LIBRARIES` property (evaluated non-transitively), or the :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` property of another target it links to directly or transitively.

+  Items that are only applied as usage requirements (such as being wrapped in a :genex:`$<COMPILE_ONLY:...>` expression) will not be present in this member.

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    Optional member that is present when the library to be linked is a target.
+    It uniquely identifies the target on which this one has a direct link relationship.
+This matches the main ``id`` member of that other target.

+    The target this ``id`` identifies is not necessarily part of the build system.
+It may be an imported target or an interface library with no sources or file sets.

+    Exactly one of ``id`` or ``fragment`` will always be present.

+  ``fragment``
+    Optional member that is present when the library to be linked is not a target.
+It is a string containing the raw linker command line arguments that capture the relationship.
+These will typically be linking to libraries or frameworks by name rather than as a target.

+    Exactly one of ``id`` or ``fragment`` will always be present.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this relationship is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``fromDependency``
+    Optional member that is only present when the relationship is the result of an :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` target property on one of this target's directly or transitively linked libraries.
+It is a JSON object with one member:

+    ``id``
+      A string uniquely identifying the target whose :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` property created the
+      relationship.
+The value matches the main ``id`` member of that target.

+  This field was added in codemodel version 2.9.

+``interfaceLinkLibraries``
+  Optional member that may be present when the target has one or more interface link libraries.
+It contains items that are used when linking consumers of this target.
+These come from the target's :prop_tgt:`INTERFACE_LINK_LIBRARIES` property.

+  Items that are only applied as usage requirements (such as being wrapped in a :genex:`$<COMPILE_ONLY:...>` expression) will not be present in this member.

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    Optional member that is present when the interface link library is for a target.
+It uniquely identifies that target, with the value matching the main ``id`` member of that target.

+    The target this ``id`` identifies is not necessarily part of the build system.
+It may be an imported target or an interface library with no sources or file sets.

+    Exactly one of ``id`` or ``fragment`` will always be present.

+  ``fragment``
+    Optional member that is present when the interface link library is not for a target.
+It is a string containing the raw linker command line arguments to be applied to consumers of this target's interface link libraries.
+    These will typically be linker arguments for linking to libraries or frameworks by name rather than as a target.

+    Exactly one of ``id`` or ``fragment`` will always be present.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this interface relationship is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  This field was added in codemodel version 2.9.

+``compileDependencies``
+  Optional member that may be present when the target links directly to one or more other targets that may provide usage requirements to this one.
+They affect how this target's sources are compiled.
+These relationships are defined by the target's :prop_tgt:`LINK_LIBRARIES` property (evaluated non-transitively) and the :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` property of other targets it links to directly or transitively.

+  Relationships that only apply linking requirements (such as being wrapped in a :genex:`$<LINK_ONLY:...>` expression) will not be present in this member.

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    A string uniquely identifying the target on which this target directly depends.
+This matches the main ``id`` member of the other target.

+    The target this ``id`` identifies is not necessarily part of the build system.
+It may be an imported target or an interface library with no sources or file sets.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this relationship is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  ``fromDependency``
+    Optional member that is only present when the relationship is the result of an :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` target property on one of this target's directly or transitively linked libraries.
+It is a JSON object with one member:

+    ``id``
+      A string uniquely identifying the target whose :prop_tgt:`INTERFACE_LINK_LIBRARIES_DIRECT` property created the
+      relationship.
+The value matches the main ``id`` member of that target.

+  This field was added in codemodel version 2.9.

+``interfaceCompileDependencies``
+  Optional member that may be present when the target has one or more interface linking relationships to other targets.
+It contains items that affect how consumers' sources are compiled.
+These relationships are defined by the target's :prop_tgt:`INTERFACE_LINK_LIBRARIES` property.

+  Relationships that only apply linking requirements (such as being wrapped in a :genex:`$<LINK_ONLY:...>` expression) will not be present in this member.

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    A string uniquely identifying the target on which this target specifies an interface relationship.
+This matches the main ``id`` member of the other target.

+    The target this ``id`` identifies is not necessarily part of the build system.
+It may be an imported target or an interface library with no sources or file sets.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this relationship is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  This field was added in codemodel version 2.9.

+``objectDependencies``
+  Optional member that is present when the target has one or more entries in its :prop_tgt:`SOURCES` property where the entry is specified using :genex:`$<TARGET_OBJECTS:...>`, and where no other generator expression is used within the :genex:`$<TARGET_OBJECTS:...>` expression.

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    A string uniquely identifying the target whose objects are referred to in the :genex:`$<TARGET_OBJECTS:...>` expression.
+This matches the main ``id`` member of that other target.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this dependency is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  This field was added in codemodel version 2.9.

+``orderDependencies``
+  Optional member that is present when the target has one or more direct order dependencies on other targets.
+Such dependencies may arise from calls to :command:`add_dependencies` or from internal CMake processing.
+  Unlike the ``dependencies`` array, the ``ZERO_CHECK`` target will not be included in ``orderDependencies`` (this is only relevant for :generator:`Xcode` and :ref:`Visual Studio <Visual Studio Generators>` generators).

+  The value is a JSON array of entries.
+Each entry is a JSON object with
+  members:

+  ``id``
+    A string uniquely identifying the target on which this target depends.
+    This matches the main ``id`` member of the other target.

+  ``backtrace``
+    Optional member that is present when a CMake language backtrace to the command invocation that created this dependency is available.
+    The value is an unsigned integer 0-based index into the ``backtraceGraph`` member's ``nodes`` array.

+  This field was added in codemodel version 2.9.

 ``fileSets``
   An optional member that is present when a target defines one or more